-Figure 104; Southern character area framework master plan
+Figure 9.55; Southern character area framework master plan

 CHARACTER AREA RESPONSE Character The Southern Character Area should reflect the southern approach to North Walsham, achieving a balance between the natural environment and the existing urban form through careful consideration of density, building and green space arrangements.
 Density Density varies, between 30-40 dwellings per hectare.
 Building Rhythm The building rhythm should be designed to be irregular when viewed from a distance, referencing the existing surrounding built form.
 Setbacks Setbacks should vary, dependant upon the dwelling's location within the development.
 Setbacks for dwellings located along the main residential street should be minimal to encourage passive surveillance.
 Vehicular crossovers should be minimised along the main residential street, with rear access parking preferred along at least one side of the main residential street, for the safety of cyclists.
 Roof line Varied roof lines will reflect the existing context.
 The irregular forms of these roof lines will contribute towards the development not appearing monolithic in the long distance views of this character area.
-Materiality Materiality should be a mixture of predominantly red brick, beige/white render, with a small proportion of buff brick to reflect the context of this area of North Walsham.
+Materiality Materiality should be a mixture of predominantly red brick, beige/white render, with a small proportion of secondary materials including creamy-yellow Gault and 'Costessey White' bricks.
+This will reflect the context of this area of North Walsham.